Bargains for beginners

 who buy lift ticket and rental get a free beginner's lesson any time.
 And for $136, first-time skiers or snowboarders age 13 and over get three lessons in January, either Sundays or Tuesdays, plus rentals and lift tickets, plus a free lift ticket for the rest of the season.

-In Duluth, Minn., Spirit Mountain offers Sunday Super Savers from Jan.
-21 to Feb.
-25 except Presidents' Day weekend: $10 lift, $10 rental and $10 lesson.
+In Duluth, Minn., Spirit Mountain offers Sunday Super Savers on some afternoons: $15 lift, $15 rental and free lesson.
+Buy in advance; quantities are limited.

 Tyrol Basin near Madison offers free group lessons to beginners with purchase of lift ticket and rental.